Deterministic Electrical Switching in Altermagnets via Surface Antisymmetry Groups

-To understand how symmetry-allowed staggered torques emerge in a band model, consider a minimal $k\cdot p$ Hamiltonian for a tetragonal altermagnet with bulk antisymmetry group ${}^24/{}^1m{}^1m{}^2m$ and surface normal along [001].
+\emph{Illustrative band model---}To understand how symmetry-allowed staggered torques can generically emerge in a band model, let us consider a minimal $k\cdot p$ Hamiltonian for a tetragonal altermagnet with bulk antisymmetry group ${}^24/{}^1m{}^1m{}^2m$ and a surface normal along [001].
 It is instructive to introduce a structural control parameter $\lambda$ tuning the system continuously from a conventional bipartite antiferromagnet with unit-cell doubling at $\lambda=0$ to an altermagnet at $\lambda=1$, so that the antisymmetry operation ${}^21$ is restored at $\lambda=0$.
-Restricting to in-plane momenta $\mathbf{k}_\parallel=(k_x,k_y)$, the low-energy electronic structure near the Fermi level may be represented in a four-band basis combining spin and sublattice degrees of freedom \cite{Roig2024}:
+Restricting to in-plane momenta $\mathbf{k}_\parallel=(k_x,k_y)$, the generic nonrelativistic $k\cdot p$ Hamiltonian up to quadratic terms is \cite{Roig2024}:

 where $\boldsymbol{\sigma}$ and $\boldsymbol{\tau}$ are Pauli matrices in spin and sublattice space, respectively.
-The four bands split in two pairs by the leading energy scale $J$, each pair doubly degenerate at the $\Gamma$ point.
-We may assume that only one of the doublets crosses the Fermi level.
+The four bands are split in two pairs by the leading energy scale $J$, and each pair is doubly degenerate at the $\Gamma$ point.
+We assume that only one of the doublets crosses the Fermi level and $E_F\ll J$.

-On top of $H_0$, we should now add spin-orbit coupling terms allowed by the symmetry of the film with the (oriented) surface normal $\hat{\mathbf n}=[001]$.
-Imposing invariance with respect to the ${}^24{}^2m{}^2m$ surface antisymmetry group (at $\lambda\neq0$), plus time-reversal symmetry, and keeping only terms linear in $\mathbf{k}$, we obtain three invariants:
+On top of $H_0$, we add spin-orbit coupling terms allowed by the symmetry of the film with the (oriented) surface normal $\hat{\mathbf n}=[001]$.
+Imposing invariance with respect to the ${}^24{}^1m{}^2m$ SAPG (at $\lambda\neq0$), and retaining only time-reversal-even terms, we obtain three symmetry-allowed spin-orbit couplings linear in $\mathbf{k}$:

-corresponding to two Rashba-like couplings $\alpha_0$, $\alpha_x$ and one Dresselhaus-like $\beta_z$.
+which include two Rashba-like couplings $\alpha_0$, $\alpha_x$ and one Dresselhaus-like $\beta_z$.
 Note that the effective momentum-dependent spin-orbit field $\boldsymbol{b}(\mathbf{k})$ is an operator in sublattice space.
 Because the Dresselhaus-like term is odd under antisymmetry, it vanishes at $\lambda=0$ where ${}^21$ is restored.